mattenbar/node-debugger/README.md

 }
 ```

 The bug is that we get tail every time.
 How can you debug it?
-Lauch the script in the debug mode with `$ node debug program.js`.
+Launch the script in the debug mode with `$ node debug program.js`.
 You'd see this:

 ```
 $ node debug program.js